-Are you an individual or a stereotype, a caricature?
-I’m thinking you are an individual.
+Are you an individual or a stereotype?
+I’m guessing individual.
 A complex human.
-And ADHD is a highly variable syndrome.
+ADHD is a highly variable syndrome.
 Meaning, it affects the people who have it in varying ways.

 No two brains are alike?
 Think snowflakes, not clones!

-Your or your partner’s (or other loved one’s) experience of ADHD differs from the next person’s!
+Your experience of ADHD — in yourself or a loved one — differs from the next person’s!
 Sure, we find common themes; that’s what makes it a diagnosis.

-It’s easy to forget this when we mainly self-educate online.
 It’s always easier to market to simplistic stereotypes.
-Unfortunately, that means we lose smart folks who don’t fall for cookie-cutter explanations of complicated topics.
+Unfortunately, that means smart folks who don’t fall for cookie-cutter explanations look beyond ADHD.
 In fact, they are insulted—rightfully.
-I’d be “in denial,” too.

-Unless you’ve sat in a room, as I have for 15 years, face-to-face, month after month, with 25-30 adults with ADHD—and their partners (separate meetings!)— it’s hard to grasp this variability.
+Unless you’ve sat in a room as I have for 15 years, face-to-face, month after month, with 25-30 adults with ADHD— it’s impossibility to grasp this variability.